hrhwilliams/EECS348_Lab-7/README.md

 ## To begin

 Create a fork of this repository through GitHub and then clone it locally.
-There are some header files already included.
-You will have to implement any functions declared in the header files, but do not modify them as the tests are expecting those exact functions.
+There is a `main.c` where your `main` function should be, and some header files already included.
+You will have to implement any functions declared in the header files, but do not modify the function signatures as the tests are expecting those exact functions.

-You will also have to write your own Makefile for your code.
-The file is included already but is blank right now.
+You will also have to write your own Makefile to build your code.
+The file is included already but starts out blank.